Introduction to Matplotlib using Python for Beginners

 #define the figure size plt.figure(figsize=(7,7)) x = [25,30,45,10] #labels of the pie chart labels = ['A','B','C','D'] plt.pie(x, labels=labels) plt.show()

-A Box plot is used to show the summary of the whole dataset or all the numeric values in the dataset.
-The summary contains minimum, first quartile, median, third quartile, and maximum.
-Also, the median is present between the first and third quartile.
-Here x-axis contains the data values and y coordinates show the frequency distribution.
+A Box plot shows the summary of the whole dataset or all the numeric values in the dataset.
+The overview contains the minimum, first quartile, median, third quartile, and maximum.
+Also, the median is present between the first and third quartiles.
+Here, the x-axis contains the data values, and the y-coordinates show the frequency distribution.

 Parameters used in box plots are as follows: